 Ledger

 The ledger is the backbone of RepoMesh.
-It is an append-only log of signed events stored as flat JSON files in the ledger/ directory of the RepoMesh repository.
+It is an append-only log of signed events stored as a single JSONL file at ledger/events/events.jsonl in the RepoMesh repository.
+Each line is one self-contained JSON event.

 Ledger rules